 The mission of the Medical Technology Innovation Masters Program is to create innovative device solutions to focused clinical problems through a cross-disciplinary collaboration.
 The program intends to directly effect improvement in patient care and outcomes while promoting a unique education in both clinical care and bioengineering design.

-The program begins on July 1st, and lasts until June 1st of the following year.
+The program begins on July 1st, and lasts until the end of May of the following year.

 The program begins with 8 weeks of guided clinical observations in the operating room or other clinical settings.
 The summer includes extenstive workshops focusing on human factors, observational skills, market research, ethnography and design guide the process of needs finding, followed by idea generation, thickening and project selection.
 Students also experience skill enhancing workshops in utilizing Solidworks for drawing and 3d printing prototypes, machining and utilization of standard equipment such as lathes and mills, and electronic fabrication including soldering techniques.
 In addition, we visit companies throughout the summer such as Welch Allyn, Tessy Plastics, and Corning to better appreciate all of the different opportunities within the medical device industry.